akhil324/DSA-MindMaps/README.md

 #### **Part 2: The Core Toolkit**
 Every architect needs their tools.
 This section is your toolbox, filled with the fundamental data structures (the materials) and the core algorithms (the tools) you'll use to construct solutions.

-#### **Part 3: The Strategic Playbook**
+#### **Part 3: The Strategic Playbook & The Drill**
-This is where you learn the master techniques.
-We'll explore powerful problem-solving patterns that turn complex problems into manageable ones.
+This is where you learn and practice master techniques.
+We explore powerful problem-solving patterns and then test your recognition skills with a curated list of problems.
 This is your guide to strategy, advanced designs, and acing the interview.

 ---